Five tips for a stress-free visit to the Louvre

 Take a break on site

-Ready for lunch?
+Remplacer texte existant par: Ready for lunch?
 Recharge your batteries at any of the 15 cafés and restaurants scattered throughout the Louvre, the Jardin des Tuileries or the Carrousel du Louvre and offering on-site or take-out options.
-Enjoy the charm of Café Mollien, open on the French painting rooms on the first floor of the Denon Wing ; savour the exceptional view from the Café Marly ; or sit in the shade of the trees of the Jardin des Tuileries.
+On the first floor of the Denon wing, enjoy the charm of Café Mollien, open onto the French painting rooms for a quick lunch or a small snack.
+In the Richelieu wing, a few steps away from Napoleon III’s appartments, Café Richelieu serves delicacies from Maison Angélina, a true Parisian institution.
+Bistrot Benoît welcomes you under the Pyramid, in the heart of the museum, in a zinc and brass décor reminiscent of the old bistros of the capital.
+You will taste typical dishes of French savoir-faire.
+Savour the exceptional view from the Café Marly ; or sit in the shade of the trees of the Jardin des Tuileries.
+The choice is yours!

 Visit the Musée Eugène Delacroix